-As at 31 December 2016, the Group has had an overdraft facility agreed with VÚB on its current account in the amount of EUR 20 000 thousand (2015: EUR 20 000 thousand).
-Overdraft is contracted until 30 July 2017 (2015: until 30 July 2016).
+As at 31 December 2016, the Group has had an overdraft facility agreed with VÚB on its current account in the amount of EUR 20 000 thousand, this credit line was not drawn yet.
+Overdraft was contracted until 30 July 2017.

-Loan agreements with Všeobecná úverová banka, Slovenská sporiteľňa, ČSOB and Komerční banka include specific financial covenants related to limits on indebtedness, liquidity, profitability, cash receipts, interest cover, and debt to operating profit ratios calculated on the basis of the consolidated financial statements of the Group.
+Loan agreements with VÚB, Slovenská sporiteľňa, ČSOB and Komerční banka include specific financial covenants related to limits on indebtedness, liquidity, profitability, cash receipts, interest cover, and debt to operating profit ratios calculated on the basis of the consolidated financial statements of the Group.
 The Group complied with all of these covenants at the reporting date.